Azure/rhel-jboss-templates/.github/it/README.md

 2. **Trigger Integration Test Validation**: Use the GitHub Actions interface to manually trigger an integration test validation workflow:
    - Go to the "Actions" tab in the repository
    - Select the appropriate `it-validation-*` workflow:
-     - `CI Validation Single VMs` - for single node deployments
+     - `IT Validation Single VMs` - for single node deployments
-     - `CI Validation Multi VM PAYG` - for multi-VM PAYG deployments
+     - `IT Validation Multi VM PAYG` - for multi-VM PAYG deployments
-     - `CI Validation Multi VM BYOS` - for multi-VM BYOS deployments
+     - `IT Validation Multi VM BYOS` - for multi-VM BYOS deployments
-     - `CI Validation Build` - for build-only validation
+     - `IT Validation Build` - for build-only validation
    - Click "Run workflow" and select your desired validation plan

 3. **Monitor Progress**: Track the execution progress in the Actions tab and view real-time logs

-4. **Review Results**: Check the generated reports in the `ci` branch under `ci-report/` directory
+4. **Review Results**: Check the generated reports in the `it` branch under `it-report/` directory

 ### Prerequisites